The statement is simple - Endurance is the most overrated of all sports specific qualities.

-The ability to repeat multiple blocks of three 20m efforts with minimal rest has clearly a higher correlation to soccer-specific performance than 10-60min straight jogging.
-To train the sprinting power, speed and conditioning at the same time a combination of strength- and condititoning training in the weightroom can also be utilized.
+The ability to repeat multiple blocks of three 20m efforts with minimal rest clearly has a higher correlation to soccer-specific performance than 10-60min straight jogging.
+To train the sprinting power, speed and conditioning at the same time a combination of strength and conditioning training in the weightroom can also be utilized.
 To see how it looks in detail, here is an example of a squat training program for conditioning in Ju Jitsu.

 12 sets of 4 reps of BB Back Squats with a 30X0 tempo and 60s rest.

-From workout to workout increase the average- and maximal weight used.
+From workout to workout increase the average and maximum weight used.

-That´s a solution for a fighter whose physical limiting factor is fatiguing from effort to effort.
+That´sa solution for a fighter whose physical limiting factor is fatigue from effort to effort.
 The higher intensity and resistance on the squats allow for training conditioning and power of a single action at the same time.

-This is the program I´ve used for preparation of YPSI Athlete Romy Korn for the Ju Jitsu World Championship 2014 in Paris where she became World Champion in the 70+ kg weightclass at a bodyweight of 71,2kg with all her opponents outweighing her by 15+kg.
+This is the program I've used for the preparation of YPSI Athlete Romy Korn for the Ju Jitsu World Championship 2014 in Paris where she became World Champion in the 70+ kg weight class at a body weight of 71.2 kg with all her opponents outweighing her by 15 +kg.

 Conclusion: For a coach it is crucial to identify whether endurance and/or conditioning are necessary for a certain sports and disciplines.
 And to assess which the limiting factor of the individual athlete is.
 So the training program can be specifically tailored to the needs of the individual sport and the limiting factor of the individual athlete.
 To maximize the efficiency of training and therefore increase pPerformance on the field, court, ice or mat.